Code of Conduct

 2. Harassment or bullying

-1. Saying "it was just a joke" does not excuse this either; it's only a joke if all parties find it funny (including 3rd parties if it’s in a public situation)
+- Saying "it was just a joke" does not excuse this either; it's only a joke if all parties find it funny (including 3rd parties if it’s in a public situation).

 3. Team games

-1. Disregarding the teamwork part of team game when done notoriously can result in you being ostracized from team games
+- Disregarding the teamwork part of team games when done notoriously can result in being ostracized from team games.

-2. You don't have to do everything an ally says but at the same time you are part of the team not against it; this includes giving allies an appropriate amount of space to build and respecting their claim to the available resources on the map
+- You don't have to do everything an ally says, but at the same time you are part of the team; being a good team player includes giving teammates an appropriate amount of space to build and respecting their claim to the available resources on the map.

 4. Spoiling games

-1. Dragging out clearly won games is poor form and undesirable
+- Dragging out clearly won games is poor form and undesirable.

-2. Players may leave games for a variety of valid reasons.
-Players who make a habit of leaving ongoing matches extremely early risk being met with moderation action.
-Matches thought to suffer from issues (balance, bugs etc.) require a restart and can be stopped by calling a stop vote with `!cv stop` in chat.
+- Players may leave games for a variety of valid reasons.
+Players who make a habit of leaving ongoing matches long before they end risk being met with moderation action.
+Matches thought to suffer from external issues such as bugs require a restart and can be stopped by calling a stop vote with

 Section B - Rules for us all to have fun